 As the business world has become more complex and issues increasingly intertwined, globalized and fast-moving, strict hierarchies and reporting lines have become less influential in determining overall success.
 In a high-performing organization, the success of the entire organization is everyone’s responsibility, the accountabilities are shared and the leader sets the example.

-If you’re interested in learning more, including about mentoring and executive coaching, or if you have anything to add to this article, please contact me.
+In the meantime, if you’re interested in learning more, including about mentoring and executive coaching, or if you have anything to add to this article, please contact me.
 I’d love to hear from you.